GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 2. Click the **Privacy** tab.
 3. From the side menu, choose **Full Disk Access**.
 4. Click the lock icon at the bottom and use your Touch ID or enter your  password to unlock.
-5. Ensure the following applications are listed.
+5. Ensure the following applications are listed:
      - Tanium Client
      - Microsoft Intune Agent
      - Microsoft Defender ATP
      - Microsoft Defender ATP Security Extension

  ?>  If **TaniumClient** is missing, refer to [Common issues and resolution](#common-issues-and-resolution) before proceeding further.